aantron/ocaml.org/data/planet/ocamlpro/opam-200-release-and-repository-upgrade.md

 </ol>
 <pre><code class="language-shell-session">sh &lt;(curl -sL https://raw.githubusercontent.com/ocaml/opam/master/shell/install.sh)
 </code></pre>
-<p>or download manually from <a href="https://github.com/ocaml/opam/releases/tag/2.0.0">the Github &quot;Releases&quot; page</a> to your PATH.
+<p>or download manually from <a href="https://github.com/ocaml/opam/releases/tag/2.0.0">the Github "Releases" page</a> to your PATH.
 In this case, don't forget to run <code>opam init --reinit -ni</code> to enable sandboxing if you had version 2.0.0~rc manually installed.</p>
 <ol start="2">
 <li>From source, using opam:
 </li>